 The use of androgenic-anabolic steroids (AAS) can cause baldness, which is called androgenetic alopecia.
 This type of alopecia occurs most often – it is encountered by more than half of all men at the age of about 50 years.
 In this case, hair loss does not occur spontaneously, but is characterized by firm signs:

 People prone to androgenetic alopecia are under the influence of both androgenic factors, and genetic predisposition.
 They have more androgen receptors and more dihydrotestosterone is formed in the scalp than those who are not prone to baldness.

 Dihydrotestosterone (DHT) is the main cause of alopecia.
 It is formed from testosterone by the action of an enzyme, which is always present in the hair follicle.
 Under the influence of DHT, there is a spasm of the vessels feeding the follicles.
-They begin to form thin, short, slightly dyed hairs in exchange for a full hair.
-Such gun voloski can not create a hair cover, through it becomes visible the scalp, which is perceived as visible alopecia.
+They begin to form thin, short, slightly dyed hairs in exchange for full hair.
+Such vessels cannot create a hair cover, the scalp becomes visible through them, which is perceived as visible alopecia.
 Due to the constant lack of nutrition, hair follicles finally cease to produce hair and gradually die off.
 The same principle applies to all AAS even in the absence of the required amount of testosterone.

 The genetic component of baldness is not yet fully understood.
-Previously, it was believed that inheritance passes from the grandfather on the part of the mother, but later evidence suggests that the transmission of predisposition to baldness comes from the father.
-It provokes hair loss is not one gene, but a whole gene complex, responsible for both the onset of alopecia and its intensity.
+Previously, it was believed that inheritance passes from the grandfather onto the mother, but later evidence suggests that the transmission of predisposition to baldness comes from the father.
+It proves hair loss is not one gene, but a whole gene complex, responsible for both the onset of alopecia and its intensity.

 For the treatment of androgenetic baldness, minoxidil and finasteride are used, which suppress the action of the enzyme that converts testosterone to dihydrotestosterone.

-For the treatment of women, drugs with anti-androgenic activity and estrogens are prescribed.
+For the treatment of women, drugs with anti-androgenic activity and oestrogens are prescribed.
 First of all, treatment begins with a decrease in the effect of androgens, which contributes to a marked reduction in the degree of alopecia.